cabforum/servercert/docs/BR.md

 RFC4035, Request for Comments: 4035, Protocol Modifications for the DNS Security Extensions.
 R. Arends, et al. March 2005.

+RFC4509, Request for Comments: 4509, Use of SHA-256 in DNSSEC Delegation Signer (DS) Resource Records (RRs).
+W. Hardaker.
+May 2006.

 RFC5019, Request for Comments: 5019, The Lightweight Online Certificate Status Protocol (OCSP) Profile for High-Volume Environments.
 A. Deacon, et al. September 2007.

+RFC5155, Request for Comments: 5155, DNS Security (DNSSEC) Hashed Authenticated Denial of Existence.
+B. Laurie, et al. March 2008.

 RFC5280, Request for Comments: 5280, Internet X.509 Public Key Infrastructure: Certificate and Certificate Revocation List (CRL) Profile.
 D. Cooper, et al. May 2008.

+RFC5702, Request for Comments: 5702, Use of SHA-2 Algorithms with RSA in DNSKEY and RRSIG Resource Records for DNSSEC.
+J. Jansen.
+October 2009.

 RFC5890, Request for Comments: 5890, Internationalized Domain Names for Applications (IDNA): Definitions and Document Framework.
 J. Klensin.
 August 2010.